 I hate to be the bearer of bad news, ladies.
 But, unfortunately, perimenopause is not known to solve problems.
 In fact, it usually exacerbates them.

-One of the primary reasons for loss of libido in women during perimenopause is a drop in progesterone, which is linked to ovulation.
+One of the primary reasons for loss of libido in perimenopause is a drop in progesterone, which is linked to ovulation.
 Most women, barring any physical issues, experience a surge in sexual desire around the time of ovulation because of a rise in progesterone.